Jay Rainey was a post-doc on the IDEA-FAST project working at the intersections of digital health, technology, and participatory research.

-My research explores the design of digital tools to make qualitative research practices more participatory, inclusive, and accessible for everyone.
-Initially, I worked with academics and a local charity organization to examine and augment their existing qualitative practices through deploying prototypes.
+His research explores the design of digital tools to make qualitative research practices more participatory, inclusive, and accessible for everyone.

 This action-oriented approach informed the iterative design of Gabber, a digital platform that: (i) structure audio conversation capture through a mobile device; (ii) support collaborative coding on the original audio; and (iii) the production of audio playlists to represent insights from across conversations.

 Gabber has been used across a range of local, national, and international organizations to enhance their existing qualitative practices.

 Designing Digital Qualitative Research Workflows: Enabling Stakeholder Participation Across All Research Stages